Overdrive (2017 film): Release

+Overdrive was first released theatrically in Slovenia on 15 June 2017.
+The film was then released in Belgium on 9 August 2017 by Belga Films and in France on 16 August 2017 by Océan Films.
+In the United States, it was released in select theaters and on demand and digital on 6 October 2017 by Paramount Pictures.

 Reception

-On review aggregator Rotten Tomatoes, the film holds an approval rating of 29% based on 14 reviews, with an average rating of 4.1/10.
+On the review aggregator website Rotten Tomatoes, the film holds an approval rating of 29% based on 14 reviews, with an average rating of 4.1/10.
 The Hollywood Reporter referred to the film as a "formulaic adolescent-male button-pusher, which is witless and brainless but not entirely joyless."
+Danny Korecki of Supercar Blondie wrote, "The movie is not the best car movie ever, so if you accept that you can enjoy it just for what it is – a good time."